ianhbell/agawebtrial/index.md

 title: AGA8 supplemental material
 ---

-REPOSITORY FOR THE SUPPLEMENTARY FILES TO AGA 8, 2017 EDITION One zipped file is available at the below URL containing the supplementary material described in Parts 1 and 2 of AGA 8 Report No. 8, titled Thermodynamic Properties of Natural Gas and Related Gases, 2017.
+# REPOSITORY FOR THE SUPPLEMENTARY FILES TO AGA 8, 2017 EDITION

+A zipped file is available at the below URL containing the supplementary material described in Parts 1 and 2 of AGA 8 Report No. 8, titled Thermodynamic Properties of Natural Gas and Related Gases, 2017.
 The description of the contents of each folder contained in the zipped file follows.

-Official release zip file: [Link to zip file](https://github.com/usnistgov/AGA8/archive/AGA8release.zip) (right-click on URL, then select ``Save As...`` or equivalent on your browser)
+**Official release zip file**: [Link to zip file](https://github.com/usnistgov/AGA8/archive/AGA8release.zip) .
+If oyu have difficulties, right-click on URL, then select ``Save As...`` or equivalent in your browser.

 Contents of folder ``TestData``: